Republican Party of Minnesota: Recent history

 In 2021, the Minnesota Republican Party became a subject of controversy when donor and strategist Anton Lazzaro was indicted for sex trafficking charges.
 Minnesota Chairwoman Jennifer Carnahan resigned amidst the controversy.

 The party ran Scott Jensen for the 2022 gubernatorial race, who lost to incumbent Tim Walz.
 The party also lost its majority in the Minnesota Senate, giving the DFL a trifecta, but the party held to the four seats in the US House of Representatives.

 Ideology and voter-base

-The Minnesota Republican Party’s platform is relatively moderate.
-The party’s main sections are economic growth, education, healthcare, civil rights, public safety, and environmental protection.
-It has a strong voter base in rural and suburban parts of Greater Minnesota.
+The Minnesota Republicans have a strong voter base in rural and suburban parts of Greater Minnesota.

 2022 Party Platform

 In the party's 2022 platform, the party opposed abortion access, calling for the overturning of Supreme Court decision Roe v.
 Wade, which subsequently happened, and the Minnesota Doe v.
 Gomez, which is still standing.
 It also opposes legal recognition of same-sex marriage.
 They also "support the prohibition of Ranked Choice Voting in Minnesota."
 On gun policy, the statement says that citizens who follow the law should "have the right to purchase and possess firearms, free from any gun registration system."
 For education, the platform also opposes "any element of Critical Race Theory or associated curricula and programs."